MKRadius/ParliamentMembers/README.md

 - **Unit Tests**: Write unit tests for ViewModels and Repositories to ensure correctness.
 - **Error Handling**: Implement better error handling and UI feedback for network failures.
 - **Animations**: Add animations to make the UI more engaging and interactive.
+- **Storage cleanup**: Implement a mechanism to clean up unused images and data from the local storage.

 ---